This article covers horizontal and vertical text alignments and indentations and includes decimal tabs for aligning decimal numbers.

 Positioning text vertically using empty paragraphs is not a good way to go because:

 Instead, use the Vertical Alignment command which automatically adjusts text to the page's vertical center each time changes are made.

-Vertical Alignment is one of the most elusive commands in the MS-Word user interface unless you remember that it is a Page command.
+Vertical Alignment is one of the most elusive commands in the MS-Word ribbons and menus until you remember that it is a Page command.

-First of all, never use the spacebar to position text horizontally.
+First important rule is never use the spacebar to position text horizontally.
 That was Ok on typewriters with their non-proportional typeface, but with proportional typeface, indentations using spaces will vary widely, even when equal numbers of spaces are used.

-There are several ways to approach the application of indentation options to paragraphs.
+There are several ways to apply indentation formatting to paragraphs:

 Paragraph Dialog Box

 The Paragraph dialog box provides access to all indentation options.
 Launch it from the Paragraph group on the Home tab, or use its keyboard shortcut: Alt-O-P.